wrmay/cloudlab/README.md

 The "envdir" directory will be created.
 The process will fail if the directory already exists.

-An Ansible inventory file containing both the public and private ip addresses will be written into "envdir" to faciliate managing the environment with  Ansible playbooks
+An Ansible inventory file containing both the public and private ip addresses will be written into "envdir" to facilitate managing the environment with  Ansible playbooks

 ```
 cloudlab rmenv envdir